LinJiarui/linjiarui.github.io/_pages/en/cv.md

 ## Honors&Awards
 ### Research
-* Jan, 2022, First Prize of the 2021 Science and Technology Award of the China Graphics Society
+* Jan, 2022, First Prize of the 2021 Science and Technology Award of the China Graphics Society (rank 5/14)
-* May, 2021, Second Prize of the 2021 Science and Technology Award of Shanghai Society of Civil Engineering (rank 2)
+* May, 2021, Second Prize of the 2021 Science and Technology Award of Shanghai Society of Civil Engineering (rank 2/9)
-* Jan, 2019, Second Prize of the 2018 China Construction Science and Technology Award (rank 3)
+* Jan, 2019, Second Prize of the 2018 China Construction Science and Technology Award (rank 3/12)
-* Nov, 2018, Third Prize of the 2018 Beijing Science and Technology Award (rank 4)
+* Nov, 2018, Third Prize of the 2018 Beijing Science and Technology Award (rank 4/6)
 * Oct, 2016, Young Elite Scientists Sponsorship Program by the China Association for Science and Technology
 * Oct, 2016, RWTH Aachen – Tsinghua Senior Research Fellowship
 * Dec, 2022, Best Paper Award of the 2022 International Conference on Construction and Real Estate Managenent (ICCREM 2022)